b-rbmp/NexxGate/README.md

     - **Tampering / Interception**: Unauthorized users may attempt to intercept packets and clone credentials to gain unauthorized access.
         - **Solution**: End-to-End Encryption - All communication between the ESP32 nodes and the Edge Server is done using MQTT with TLS encryption.
 This ensures that all data packets are encrypted and cannot be intercepted by unauthorized users.
     - **Data Integrity**: Data packets may be altered in transit, leading to unauthorized access or denial of service.
-        - **Solution**: Using digital signatures to verify the authenticity and integrity of the cached UID list -> The edge server signs the data with its private key before sending it to the NFC devices, and the devices uses the server's public key to verify the signature, ensuring that it has not been compromised, before updating the list.
+        - **Solution**: Using digital signatures to verify the authenticity and integrity of the cached UID list assymetrically -> The edge server signs the data with its private key before sending it to the NFC devices, and the devices uses the server's public key to verify the signature, ensuring that it has not been compromised, before updating the list.

             A diagram showing the Digital Signature Verification mechanism is shown below: